47deg/pbdirect/README.md

   PBFormat[Long].imap(Instant.ofEpochMilli)(_.toEpochMilli)
 ```

-If you only need a reader you can map over an existing `PBReader`
+If you only need a reader you can map over an existing `PBScalarValueReader`

 ```scala
 import java.time.Instant